IT-REX-Platform/gits-frontend/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/) (v16.14 or higher)
-  We use pnpm as a package manager, but npm and yarn should work as well.
-If you want to use pnpm, you can install it with `npm install -g pnpm`. npm is installed with Node.js, and yarn can be installed with `npm install -g yarn`.
+  We use pnpm as a package manager, but npm and yarn might work as well.
+We recommend pnpm because otherwise the lockfile will have the wrong format.
+To use pnpm, you can install it with `npm install -g pnpm`.
+The further instructions in this README will be for pnpm usage only.
 - [TypeScript](https://www.typescriptlang.org/) (v5.0.4)
   The project uses Typescript to add typed programming to the frontend.
 TypeScript is installed with the project, so you don't need to install it yourself.
 - [Next.js](https://nextjs.org/) (v13.4.7 or higher)